-Marketable securities are carried at fair value using a level 1 fair value measurement.
-The carrying value of receivables and accounts payable and accrued liabilities approximated their fair value because of the short-term nature of these instruments.
+Cash and marketable securities are carried at fair value using a level 1 fair value measurement.
+The carrying value of all receivables and accounts payable and accrued liabilities an due to related parties approximated their fair value because of the short-term nature of these instruments.